bitsofinfo/swarm-traefik-state-analyzer/docs/tlsssltools.md

                         each command (comma delimited no spaces), default all:
                         "html,json,csv,log"
   -a TESTSSL_NONFILE_ARGS, --testssl-nonfile-args TESTSSL_NONFILE_ARGS
-                        any valid testssl.sh argument other than any of the "--*file" destination arguments, default "-S -P -p -U --fast"
+                        any valid testssl.sh arguments OTHER THAN any of the '--*file' destination arguments.
+IMPORTANT!
+Please
+                        quote the arguments and provide a single leading SPACE character following your leading quote prior to any argument (gets around ArgumentParser bug). default ' -S -P -p -U --fast'
   -d TESTSSL_OUTPUTDIR, --testssl-outputdir TESTSSL_OUTPUTDIR
                         for each command generated, the root output dir for all --*file arguments, default None